News Banner

 4. Ongoing Maintenance

-Maintenance costs are a major component of TCO for manufacturing equipment.
-For strapping machines, the equipment needs a long life expectancy.
-Upkeep should require few replacement parts and maintenance needs.
-For instance, strapping machines from EAM-Mosca use direct drive brushless motors to reduce replacement part needs.
+Ideally, upkeep should require few replacement parts and maintenance needs.
+For instance, strapping machines from EAM-Mosca use wear-free direct drive brushless motors to reduce replacement part needs.
 These attributes decrease downtime, which can be a significant contributor to total maintenance costs.
+In addition, our services include technical support and continued machine performance support with predictive and preventive maintenance options.

 Steps of a TCO Analysis

-Conducting a TCO analysis requires gathering as much information about a product as possible.
-This data should include life span, obvious and hidden costs, and extra income the product brings.
-Once you have these figures, compare the results to find the best product or program for your facility.
+Conducting a total cost of ownership analysis requires gathering as much information about a product as possible.
+This data should include life span, obvious and hidden costs, and any extra income the product generates.

 1. Determine Length of Ownership Life